Rugby, Warwickshire: Growth of industry

 The arrival of the railways had the effect of transforming Rugby from a rural backwater, into a substantial industrial town.
 In the later half of the 19th century, local industries began to develop: Large-scale cement production began in the town in 1862 when the Rugby Lias Lime & Cement Company Ltd was founded to take advantage of the locally available deposits of Blue Lias limestone.
 A factory producing corsets was opened in 1882, employing local women, this survived until 1992, by which time it was making swimwear.

 In the 1890s and 1900s heavy engineering and electrical industries began to set up in Rugby, attracted by its central location and good transport links, causing the town to rapidly grow into a major industrial centre: Willans and Robinson were the first engineering firm to arrive in 1897, building steam engines to drive electrical generators, they were followed by British Thomson-Houston (BTH) in 1902, who manufactured electrical motors and generators.
 Within a short time, their product range expanded, and a wide array of electrical equipment came to be produced by BTH at Rugby.
 Both firms started producing turbines in 1904, and were in competition until both were united as part of GEC in 1969.
 Another name associated with Rugby was Lodge Plugs, manufacturer of spark plugs, who set up a factory in the town in 1916.

 For most of the 20th century, the various engineering works dominated employment in Rugby; at their height in the 1960s, BTH alone employed around 22,000 people.
 Rugby expanded rapidly in the early decades of the 20th century as workers moved in.
 By the 1940s, the population of Rugby had grown to over 40,000, and then to over 50,000 by the 1960s.

 Civic history

 The parish of Rugby was made a local board district in 1849, which was the town's first modern form of local government; previously it had been governed by its vestry and manorial court.
 The local board's main responsibilities were to provide the town with infrastructure such as paved roads, street lighting, clean drinking water and sewerage.
 Such districts were converted into urban districts in 1894.
 Rugby's status was upgraded to that of a municipal borough in 1932, and its boundaries were expanded to incorporate the formerly separate villages of Bilton (including New Bilton), Hillmorton, Brownsover and Newbold-on-Avon which have become suburbs of the town.
 In 1974 the municipal borough was merged with the Rugby Rural District to form the present Borough of Rugby.

+The Borough of Rugby will be abolished in 2028 as part of the 2027–28 local government reforms, and replaced by a new unitary authority of North Warwickshire, which will combine the area of the borough with the northern Warwickshire districts of Nuneaton and Bedworth and North Warwickshire.